attila-lendvai/maru/README.md

 ### Maru's status

-Backporting of the latest from the `piumarta` branch is done: the latest branch should be semantically equivalent with the `eval.l` that resides in the Piumarta branch, although we have arrived to this state on a different path: Ian has kept `eval.c` and `eval.l` semantically in sync, while I have bootstrapped the needed changes from an earlier version of `eval.l`, starting out from, and abandoning a simpler `eval.c` at my first step.
+Backporting the latest language semantics from the `piumarta` branch is done: the `eval.l` in the latest branch should be semantically equivalent with the `eval.l` that resides in the Piumarta branch, although we have arrived to this state on a different path: Ian has kept his `eval.c` and `eval.l` semantically in sync, while I have bootstrapped the needed changes from an earlier version of `eval.l`, starting out from, and then abandoning a simpler `eval.c` that I've used as the first stepping stone.

-There are several Maru stages/branches now, introducing non-trivial features.
+There are several Maru stages/branches now, introducing non-trivial new features.

 The compiler backends currently emit text files.
-Therefore, for now, a C toolchain is required for a full circle of bootstrap even on x86.
+Therefore, for now, a C toolchain is required for a full cycle of bootstrap even on x86.
 With the addition of an IA-32 assembler this requirement can be eliminated; i.e. there's no inherent external dependency in the codebase (the basic IO and memory management services of `libc` will also be made pluggable).